Information on Iceland – Nordic languages as second languages

 The University of Iceland is the only institution in Iceland that offers full-time studies in Icelandic as a second language.

-Adult education outside of the university is provided by a range of organizations, including lifelong learning centers, trade unions, businesses, associations, and various other organizations.
-The Icelandic lifelong learning centers provide a variety of courses in areas such as vocational training, language training, hobbies and general interests.
-Among those courses are courses in Icelandic as second language.
+Adult education outside of the university is provided by a range of organizations, including lifelong learning centres, trade unions, businesses, associations, and various others.
+The lifelong learning centres provide a variety of courses in areas such as vocational training, language training, hobbies, and general interests.
+One of these courses is Icelandic as a second language.
 Icelandic lifelong learning centres can be found in various areas of Iceland, both rural and urban (Lifelong learning | Ísland.is).

-Responsibility for these areas is shared among several ministries, rather than being overseen by just one.
+Responsibility for these areas is shared among several ministries.
 Educational opportunities are available both within the formal education system and through external providers.
-The Icelandic trade unions, as well as some employers, provide funding for educational opportunities to which individuals can apply for refunds of course fees or grants.
-Icelandic as a second language courses at lifelong learning courses are funded through a combination of private and public funding.
-Accredited adult education providers are eligible to apply for grants to offer Icelandic language courses for foreigners living in Iceland administered by Rannís – the Icelandic Research Centre (Íslenskukennsla fyrir útlendinga | Rannsóknamiðstöð Íslands).
+The trade unions, as well as some employers, provide funding for educational opportunities, and individuals can apply for refunds for course fees or grants.
+Icelandic as a second language courses at lifelong learning centres are funded through a combination of private and public finance.
+Accredited adult education providers are eligible to apply for grants to offer Icelandic language courses for foreigners living in Iceland, which are administered by Rannís – the Icelandic Research Centre (Íslenskukennsla fyrir útlendinga | Rannsóknamiðstöð Íslands).

 In addition to formal adult education opportunities, informal language courses and language groups have been implemented and established by various governmental and non-governmental institutions, providing an informal infrastructure for Icelandic language learning that supplements official and formal language training opportunities.